Daniel15/Website/README.md

 ﻿Daniel15
 ========

-This is the code that powers [my personal website](https://dan.cx/) and blog.
+This is the Amazing code that powers [my personal website](https://dan.cx/) and blog.
 It uses C# and the ASP.NET Core MVC framework, with some older bits in PHP.

 The live site is currently running on .NET Core 2.0